The View: U.S. television ratings

 The tenth season of The View averaged 3.5 million viewers per episode, with the season premiere being the series' most watched at 4.4 million viewers.
 In November 2008, the show's post-election day telecast garnered the biggest audience in its history at 6.2 million in viewers, becoming the week's most-watched program in daytime television.
 It was surpassed by the broadcast on July 29, 2010, which featured President Barack Obama's first appearance as a guest and garnered 6.6 million viewers.
 In 2013, the show averaged 3.1 million daily viewers, which outpaced rival talk show The Talk.
 It averaged 4.1 million viewers during Walters' final week in May 2014, with the episode featuring a farewell to Walters on May 16 garnering 5.2 million viewers and ranking as the show's fourth most-watched broadcast.

 The season 18 premiere in September 2014 drew the show's second largest season premiere audience to date of 3.902 million viewers.
 The ratings declined following the premiere, with those in the demographic of women 25–54 "pacing downward for the fourth straight season" and being 30 percent lower from five years prior.
 The ratings in the same demographic in January 2015 were down nine percent from the year prior.
 Season 19 averaged 2.757 million viewers per episode.
 The show averaged 2.94 million viewers during the first week of November 2016.
 Its viewership during season 20 had been up five percent from the previous season by April 2017.

 The 21st season attained the show's highest ratings since Walters' retirement, averaging 2.9 million viewers per episode.
 Its 5,000th episode, which aired in November 2019, garnered 3.021 million viewers.
 The series was one of the top five daytime talk shows in the U.S., with an average of 2.5 million daily viewers, as of January 2020.
 During the November 2020 sweeps period, it averaged 3.048 million viewers.
 The View was the daytime talk or news program to obtain the highest number of total viewers during its 24th season, averaging 2.743 million viewers.
+As part of the 2022–2023 television season, the 26th season averaged 2.375 million viewers and ranked No. 1 in total viewers among all daytime talk programs.
+It was the series' third consecutive year in the position.

 Accolades

-Since debuting in 1997, The View has garnered numerous awards and honors, among them are 31 Daytime Emmy Awards, which include Outstanding Talk Show, Outstanding Informative Talk Show, and Outstanding Talk Show Host for Walters, Behar, Whoopi Goldberg, Elisabeth Hasselbeck, and Sherri Shepherd, and three NAACP Image Awards.
-In addition, the show has received nominations for three People's Choice Awards, three GLAAD Media Awards, and a Critics' Choice Television Award.
+Since debuting in 1997, The View has garnered various awards and honors, among them are 30 Daytime Emmy Awards (as of 2017), which include Outstanding Talk Show, Outstanding Informative Talk Show, and Outstanding Talk Show Host for Walters, Behar, Whoopi Goldberg, Elisabeth Hasselbeck, and Sherri Shepherd, and three NAACP Image Awards.
+In addition, the show has received nominations for People's Choice Awards, GLAAD Media Awards, and a Critics' Choice Television Award.